Duration: at least one week

 Marrakesh is pure magic

 Marrakesh is often the first stop for visitors coming to Morocco.
 The colorful and lively media attracts people from around the world.
 Moroccans are not only very talented artisans but genuinely talented in languages.
-In Marrakesh, you are sure to find people to help you, no matter which language you speak.
+In Marrakesh, you will find people to help you, no matter which language you speak.
 Marrakesh offers so many things to do and experiences guaranteed to keep you entertained for a while.
 However, if you ever feel like the medina swallowed you up, Essaouira, with its laid-back vibe, is only a 3,5 hours bus ride away.
 When people think of Morocco, the first city that comes to mind is usually Marrakesh.
 This ancient and vibrant city is full of things to do and see, from the Jemaa el-Fnaa square with its snake charmers and storytellers to the beautiful palaces and gardens.
 So if you’re looking for an introduction to Moroccan culture and history, Marrakesh is a great place to start.

 - Sight Seeing 85% 85%